Skip to content

 Understanding GI vs. GL: A More Complete Picture

 A certified diabetes educator (CDE) would explain that while many people have heard of the Glycemic Index (GI), the Glycemic Load (GL) is a more useful, real-world metric for understanding how a food affects your blood sugar.
+Learn how to use sugar-fiber balance for better blood sugar control.

 What is the Glycemic Index (GI)?